cerruhh/neoRealms/README.md

 The commands above can be replicated on all distributions supporting python.

 ## Configuration
-in common/accountdata.json you can find the configuration, here is a example followed by instructions to configure NeoRealms:
+in common/accountdata.json you can find the configuration, here is an example followed by instructions to configure NeoRealms:

 ```json
 {